Skip to content

 Command options can also be set through environment variables.
 Check the command help for more information.

-Create your own commands:
+Create your own commands

-You can create your own commands and have them available in valet.
 A command is part of an extension, which is a collection of commands.

 To get started, run the command valet self create-extension.